Utah sobriety program for DUI offenders expands to county

-SALT LAKE CITY (AP) - A new test program in Utah allows some people who have been convicted of multiple DUIs across the state to keep their driver’s license if they pass a series of sobriety tests given multiple times a day for a year, officials said.
+SALT LAKE CITY (AP) - Utah authorities have extended a new program that allows some DUI offenders across the state to keep their driver licenses in exchange for sobriety.

-The 24/7 Sobriety Program was created in July 2018 as a sentencing option with the intent to reduce fatalities and the number of repeat alcohol and drug offenders, The Salt Lake Tribune reported Sunday.
+The Salt Lake Tribune reported Sunday that the 24/7 Sobriety Program was created in July 2018 as a sentencing option with the intent to reduce fatalities and the number of repeat alcohol and drug offenders.

-The program has been expanded from a handful of judges to all courts in Weber County after some participants found success, authorities said.
+Authorities say the program was expanded from a handful of judges to all courts in Weber County after eight convicted offenders successfully completed its requirements.

-During the first-year pilot phase, more than 14,800 sobriety tests were administrated to 48 program participants, Weber County officials said.
-Of the 48 people, 32 are still being tested, eight completed the program, three flunked out and five were mistakenly entered and removed.
+Authorities say multiple sobriety tests are given every day for a year, and offenders can keep their jobs and afford to pay fines because they’re able to keep driving.

-If a person is convicted of driving under the influence for a second time in Utah, they lose their license for two years, authorities said.
-A third conviction is a felony offense.
+Authorities say the program focuses on second-time offenders because a third conviction is a felony in Utah.

 Information from: The Salt Lake Tribune, http://www.sltrib.com